Sending Larry Nassar to prison is just the beginning for survivors

 By the time Larry Nassar was sentenced on Wednesday for criminal sexual conduct, 156 people had appeared in a Michigan courtroom to share stories of sexual assault at the disgraced doctor's hands.

-Now, as Nassar faces a prison sentence of up to 175 years, some survivors said they feel vindicated -- but that their fight isn't over yet.
+Now, as the former USA Gymnastics and Michigan State University doctor faces a prison sentence of up to 175 years, some survivors said they feel vindicated -- but that their fight isn't over yet.
 Through Nassar's prosecution, they say, they have found their voices and they intend to keep using them.

 In a news conference after the sentencing, they repeated calls for accountability for the people and institutions that "fed" Nassar his victims, as survivor Kaylee Lorincz described it.
 But the problem is bigger than Nassar, they said.
 And it extends beyond the sports world.